 - “What separates you from your peers, or similarly qualified candidates?”

 The answers you receive to these types of questions will help you make a decision who your new hire should be, and should really get your applicants thinking.
-All in all, try to stay safe when questioning your candidates, and if you need a more detailed set of guidelines on what questions are and aren’t allowed to ask, you can always check out Career Builder’s “Hiring Manager’s Complete Interviewing Guide.”
+All in all, try to stay safe when questioning your candidates, and if you need a more detailed set of interviewing guidelines on what questions are and aren’t allowed to ask, you can always check out Career Builder’s “Hiring Manager’s Complete Interviewing Guide.”

 Hiring Truck Drivers